holisticnetworking/easy-inputs/README.md

 Easy Inputs
 ===========

-A hypothetical WordPress Forms API.
+A generic WordPress Forms API.

-Rather than aiming to simply rewrite the Settings API, this drop-in plugin is aimed at providing a generalized set of form elements with support for nonces.
-Because the forms are abstracted, they can be used for front end and back end forms to support themes or plugins with a consistent data format.
+This plugin does not seek to replace the Settings API, the Customizer or meta generation in WordPress.
+It seeks simply to create a unified Forms API that provides universal control to form elements.
+This acheives the end of allowing developers to create beautiful, intuitive interfaces for their plugins and themes without the hassle of generating compatible forms and inputs.

+Easy Inputs is intended to be used for post metadata, Settings or Customizer forms.
+As it sits right now, it's basically a pile of HTML form inputs, opening and closing functions for forms and fieldsets.
+It also includes a function for creating nonces.

 Installation
 ============